Kapha/resizor/README.md

 This can also be chained to other commands as it returns the original object back after it's done.
 $('#object').resizor($('#container'), "height", .5).css('font-family', '"Cool Font"');

+For best results set a font-size you know will work in CSS as a fall back.
+This will be overriden but does help for people who have JavaScript Disabled.